 |Leeds and Liverpool Canal||126 miles (203 km)||Enjoy waterside cycling and walking along Britain's longest single canal.
 It runs for 126 miles across the Pennines, passing many villages, towns and cities with a fascinating heritage and industrial history.
 There are also umpteen pretty locks, viaducts and some wonderful countryside to enjoy. |

 Walkers can enjoy the whole route from Leeds to Liverpool, while there are several sections for cyclists too.
 If you are on a bike then you can follow Sustrans National Cycle Route 66 from the start at Leeds to just outside Silsden.
 There's another Sustrans section around Barnoldswick and from Nelson to Burnley in Lancashire.
 The section from Chorley to Adlington is also open to cyclists.

 Highlights on the route include the impressive 5 rise locks at Bingley, Wigan Pier and the lovely Foulridge Reservoir in Colne.
 Near Burscough you'll pass the wonderful Martin Mere Nature Reserve where you can look out for otters, flamingos, beavers and thousands of water loving birds.
 View Full Details>>

-|Leeds to Shipley||12 miles (20 km)||This route follows the tow path of the Leeds Liverpool Canal from lock 1, where the canal joins the River Aire, to Shipley rail station|
+|Leeds to Shipley||12 miles (20 km)||This route follows the tow path of the Leeds and Liverpool Canal from lock 1, where the canal joins the River Aire, to Shipley rail station.
+View Full Details>>|